Educator, facilitator, and program designer.

 Speaking & Facilitation

 I speak and facilitate at the intersection of AI, learning, and human agency.
 Every keynote includes a facilitated activity, because ideas land differently when people work with them in real time.
 I read rooms, move energy where it needs to go, and design experiences that make complex AI questions feel approachable and actionable.
-Recent venues include Grace Hopper, the South African Education Conference, and PBS.

 Staying the author of your own mind